cisene/cisene/stuff/the-move/the-move.md

 ## Hab B, Day 37 (2015-09-06)

-Back at Habitat B, were welcomed by owner and tenant.
+Back at **Habitat B**, were welcomed by owner and tenant.
 On our way here we swung by a grocery store and got some necessities, food stuffs and diapers.

 We totally missed out on gruel, last bottle were just served and one of us have to bicycle to a nearby store, as the evening feeding would be a scream fest without it.
 The same for tomorrow morning.

-Checking out of Habitat X was a breeze, the not so fun part was to carry everything we brought for the weekend.
+Checking out of **Habitat X** was a breeze, the not so fun part was to carry everything we brought for the weekend.